 Argentina Hiking: 12 Best Day Hikes for Every Fitness Level

-Argentina is absolute powerhouse for hiking and there’s something for everyone; as much as the mountaineers love conquering the summits, tourists can’t get enough of the day hikes.
-From my own experience, I’d even go so far to say that Argentina is a land of shorter hikes.
+Argentina is an absolute powerhouse for hiking and there’s something for everyone; as much as the mountaineers love conquering the summits, tourists can’t get enough of the day hikes.
+From my own experience, I’d even go so far as to say that Argentina is a land of shorter hikes.
 Basically, if you’re wondering where in the world to go for the best, most spectacular day-long hiking trails, pick here.

 These are the best day hikes to take in Argentina: